aquenneville/spring-boot-server-hardware-collector/README.md

 Tests
 ----------------------------------
 - Agent tested on XUbuntu 17.10 on Macbook 2012
+- Spring-boot Server tested on Synology 5.2-5967 update 6
-- Webclient requires Node.JS on Synology 5.2-5967 update 6 (Node.JS package is not available)
+- Webclient does not work with Synology 5.2-5967 update 6 (Node.JS package is not available)

 To do